-When you simply focus on the 'now', your mind can have a rest from all the planning.
+When we simply focus on the 'now', our mind can have a rest from all the planning.
 And as carers, let's not underestimate how much planning we do!
-Including a whole head of 'what if' planning!
-Our poor minds deserve a break!
+Including a whole head of 'What If' planning!
+Our poor minds deserve a break.

-And for those of us, really struggling with time - you can easily incorporate mindfulness into everyday tasks.
+And for those of us, really struggling with time - we can easily incorporate mindfulness into everyday tasks.

-Next time you're hanging out the laundry, cooking or cleaning the bath, do it mindfully!
-Focus only on what you're doing.
-What you can see, smell and hear right in that moment.
-Your mind will thank you.
-You can read more about this technique in our blog "How to care for yourself, when there's no time to care for yourself"
+Next time we're hanging out the laundry, cooking or cleaning the bath, do it mindfully!
+Focus only on what we're doing.
+What we can see, smell and hear right in that moment.
+Our mind will thank you.
+Read more about this technique in our blog "How to care for yourself, when there's no time to care for yourself."

 5. Get Creative